 Some employers use furloughs sparingly in the form of singular unpaid days off, while others enforce it to accommodate routine seasonal downturns.

 Longer furloughs occur regularly in the tourist industry.
 It’s not unusual for people who work at an outdoor tourist site to see their hours reduced or put on hold during the winter if business slows.

 In terms of government shutdowns, it depends on how long it takes Congress to agree on a budget.
 This latest one is already one for the books as the longest lasting shutdown in the country’s history.
 On January 12, it surpassed the previous record holder that lasted 21 days in 1995.

 Although neither the Republicans or Democrats want another shutdown to resume so quickly after the last one, there’s no law stopping it from happening again.
 At the time you’re reading this, a second shutdown may occur or has already happened.

 To say a furlough is stressful and frustrating would be understating the issue.
 As an online loans lender, we understand financial emergencies are some of the most nerve-wracking things you’ll experience in your life.
 That’s why we’ve compiled tips that are geared towards helping you endure any unpaid time off with greater confidence.

 If you work in an industry or position that undergoes periods of furlough, part of your financial plan should involve prepping your finances for these unpaid stretches of time.

 Setting aside money from each paycheck towards a savings account is the cornerstone of good money management, regardless of your working situation.
-A common budgeting rule of thumb recommends saving 20 percent of your income and splitting it across rainy-day funds, debt reduction, and long-term savings plans like retirement.
+A common budgeting rule of thumb is the 50/20/30 rule which recommends saving 20 percent of your income and splitting it across rainy-day funds, debt reduction, and long-term savings plans like retirement.